SeaseLtd/rated-ranking-evaluator/rre-tools/docker-services/README.md

 cd docker-services/
 ```

-Depending on your Docker version, you may need to use `docker compose` instead of `docker-compose`.
+Depending on your Docker version, you may need to use `docker compose` instead of `docker-compose`, i.e.,
-If you have Docker Compose v1 installed, use:

 ```bash
 docker-compose -f docker-compose.opensearch.yml up --build
 ```
-If you have Docker Compose v2 installed, use:
+or
 ```bash
 docker compose -f docker-compose.opensearch.yml up --build
 ```